-How do I create a named cell in Microsoft Excel?
+How to create a named cell in Microsoft Excel

-To create a named cell in Microsoft Excel select the cell you wish to name and click the Name Box next to the Formula Bar, as shown in the image to the right.
-This bar will have the current cell location printed in it.
+To create a named cell in Microsoft Excel, select the cell and click the Name Box next to the formula bar, as shown in the image.
+This bar has the current cell location printed in it.
 For example, if you're in cell A1, it should currently say A1 in the Name Box.
-Once in the Name Box, type the name you wish to name this cell and press Enter.
+In the Name Box, type the name you want to name the cell and press Enter.

-Once a cell has been named, you can refer to this cell in a formula, chart, or anything else that uses cell references.
-For example, lets assume you named a cell "profits", when creating a new formula you could type =sum(B10+profits) to add cell B10 plus the value in the profits cell.
+Once a cell is named, you can refer to this cell in a formula, chart, or anything else that uses cell references.
+For example, let's assume you named a cell profits.
+When creating a new formula, you could type =sum(B10+profits) to add cell B10 plus the value in the profits cell.

-Tip: When naming a cell or range it can only be one word, in other words no spaces.
+When naming a cell or range, it can only be one word with no spaces.

-Tip: In Excel use the shortcut key Ctrl+F3 to open the Name Manager.
+In Excel, use the shortcut key Ctrl+F3 to open the Name Manager.
 In the Name Manager, you can create, edit, and delete any Excel names.
-Once a name has been created you can use the shortcut key F3 to insert any name.
+Once a name is created, you can use the shortcut key F3 to insert any name.

 Why is it beneficial to name cells in a spreadsheet?

 It is easier to use the name of a cell instead of the cell reference.
 For example, it's easier to remember "profits" (as mentioned earlier) instead of the cell containing the profits value.